AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

 Simply put, from an administrator's point of view, configurations are how you create workspaces to manage settings in AEM, whereas the developer should understand how AEM persists and looks up these configurations within the repository.

+Regardless from your perspective, configurations serve two main purposes in AEM:

+* Configurations enable certain features for groups of users.
+* Configurations define access rights for those features.

 ## Configurations as an Administrator {#configurations-administrator}

 The AEM administrator as well as authors can consider configurations as workspaces.
-These workspaces can be used to gather groups of settings together as well as their associated content for organizational purposes.
+These workspaces can be used to gather groups of settings together as well as their associated content for organizational purposes by implementing access rights for those features.

 Configurations can be created for many different features within AEM.